 The Compensation Committee of the Board is responsible for recommending compensation policies to the Board.
 The Committee annually reviews director compensation.
-Late in 2013, the Committee engaged Meridian Compensation Partners, its independent consultant, to prepare a review of directors' compensation.
+In 2015, the Committee engaged Meridian Compensation Partners, its independent consultant, to prepare a review of directors' compensation.
 This report reviewed director compensation practices among Canadian mining and other resource-based companies.
-Notwithstanding the results of that report, the Committee has determined not to make any adjustments to director compensation at this time.
+While the results of that report suggested that an increase might be appropriate to position compensation at the median of the peer group used for executive and director compensation, in light of the general freeze on senior management salaries in 2015 and 2016, the Committee determined not to make any adjustments to director compensation in 2016.